probprog/anglican/code/embang/README.md

   return distribution objects.
 To obtain a sample from the object, `sample` must be called explicitly on the object.

+Functions can be defined outside Anglican programs, and implemented either in Clojure or in Anglican.
+See `src/angsrc/branching.clj` for examples.

 ### Running programs

 Anglican programs can be run either from the command line